filiperomero2/identifier_app/README.md

 ## Usage

-To run the pipeline, simply activate the environment and run the identifier.py script.
+To run the pipeline, simply activate the *identifier* environment and run the *identifier.py* script.
 It requires multiple command line arguments:

 * input: Path for an input fasta file (query sequences).
 * database: Path for a fasta database file (reference sequences).